The dashboard creation experience in Analytics includes:

 Changing your Visualization

-Once your data source has been added, you will be taken to the Visualizations Editor.
-By default, the Pivot visualization will be selected.
+Once your data source has been added, you will be taken to the Visualization Editor.
+By default, the Column visualization will be selected.

 Add labels and values to your visualization and preview them in the right-hand pane.
 If necessary, you can change your visualization's settings or add filters to it.

 Once you have modified the visualization, you will be taken back to the Dashboard Editor.
 You will see Undo, Redo, and the +Visualization split button on the top right-hand corner.
-Next to these buttons you will also find the overflow menu of the dashboard where you can choose to change the dashboard theme, switch on/off Auto Layout, export or save the dashboard.
+Next to these buttons you will also find the overflow menu of the dashboard where you can choose to change the dashboard theme, refresh the dashboard, paste it, switch on/off Auto Layout, export or save the dashboard.

-You can also use the overflow menu in the top right corner of the visualizations to rename, edit, copy or duplicate them.
+You can also use the overflow menu in the top right corner of the visualizations to rename, edit, copy, duplicate or delete them.

 The difference between copying and duplicating a visualization is that duplicating works only inside the same dashboard and the copy option allows you to put the visualization in the same or a different dashboard.